gijit/gi/README.md

 elapsed: '117.858µs'
 gi>
 ~~~
-Aside: the 'LL' suffix indicates a 64-bit integer.
-Borrowed by LuaJIT from C++, it stands for "long long".
+Aside: the 'LL' suffix indicates a 64-bit, signed integer.
+Borrowed by LuaJIT from C/C++, it stands for "long long".
+There's also 'ULL' for uint64.

 Notice, however, that without the '=', a syntax error is properly detected:
 ~~~